mickael-kerjean/filestash-website/_docs/plugin.md

 order: 5
 ---

 When you find yourself needing something that's not available by default, plugins helps you make things happen.
-The scope of plugin is large, from creating a view of your CRM to send notification when someone access a presentation and everything in between.
+The scope of plugin is large, it allows to built on top of core to extends beyond the current capabilities.

 ## Plugin Marketplace
 - [plg_backend_backblaze](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_backend_backblaze): this plugin provide an integration with the Blackblaze B2 cloud storage services
 - [plg_backend_dav](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_backend_dav): this plugin provide an integration with a CalDAV server and a CardDAV server
 - [plg_backend_ldap](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_backend_ldap): this plugin provide an integration with an LDAP server
 - [plg_backend_mysql](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_backend_mysql): this plugin provide an integration with a Mysql server
+- [plg_handler_console](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_handler_console): a full fledge tty console that's handy to maintain your instance when SSH access is blocked ([screenshot](https://raw.githubusercontent.com/mickael-kerjean/filestash_images/master/screenshots/admin_tty.png))
 - [plg_image_light](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_image_light): this plugin handle image transcoding and resizing.
-- [plg_image_heavy](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_image_heavy): this plugin handle image resizing, it is a dropin replacement for plg_image_light in scenarios where your can't/don't want to install third party C libraries or want to reduce the installation size compared to plg_image_light
 - [plg_security_scanner](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_security_scanner): this plugin handle non legitimate traffic from scaners with a bunch of tricks that are randomly pick: things like gzip bomb, XML bomb, redirection to the attacker own IP, redirection to localhost, sendout of HTTP headers that don't match with the sent content and other fun stuff
+- [plg_security_svg](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_security_svg): this plugin handle the security aspect of SVG images (by default, SVG images could be crafted to execute javascript or break the browser with XML bomb).
+This plugin has 2 modes that are configurable from the admin console: mitigation mode where SVG images are allowed but filtered to remove potential harms and blocking mode where SVG images are simply blocked
+- [plg_starter_http](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_starter_http): serve application via HTTP.
+This plugin is the legacy server that was used til May 2019
+- [plg_starter_http2](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_starter_http2): same as plg_starter_http but with an HTTP2 server
+- [plg_started_https](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_starter_https): same as plg_starter_http but with an HTTPS server.
+- [plg_starter_tor](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_starter_tor): same as plg_starter_http but the server is expose on TOR with an onion URL
+- [plg_starter_tunnel](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_starter_tunnel): this is the default server that's use since May 2019

 - *add you own with a PR*

 ## Anatomy of a Filestash plugin

 Plugins are developped using the Go programming language.
-Concretly they are given as a `.so` file that when located in the `data/plugins` directories provide extra functionalities.
+Those are listed from [this file](https://github.com/mickael-kerjean/filestash/blob/master/server/plugin/index.go) before getting compiled (see [our guide](https://github.com/mickael-kerjean/filestash/blob/master/CONTRIBUTING.md) to make a build)

 Internally, plugins have a few key parts:
 - an entry point: which will be called when Filestash boots up.
-The entry point has the following signature: `func Init(config *Config)`
+The entry point of a plugin is its `init` function
-- a list of hooks that's available for your plugin to register on and provide its extra functionality

-The list of installed plugin is available for everyone to see under `/about` along with the version of Filestash for which the plugins were compiled and their associated hash.
-This information makes the build reproducible whilst allowing anyone to verify the integrity of a deployement.
+- they can call a serie of hooks and APIs to perform their functions (see [here](https://github.com/mickael-kerjean/filestash/blob/master/server/common/plugin.go))

 ## Basic example